Consumer Medicine Information

 Your doctor will tell you how much Revlimid to take and for how long you will need to take it.

-For the treatment of MM, the usual starting dose is 25 mg once per day for 21 out of 28 days.
+For the treatment of MM in combination with dexamethasone, the usual starting dose is 25 mg once per day for 21 out of 28

 For the treatment of MDS, the recommended starting dose is 10 mg once per day for 21 out of 28 days.